If you’re starting an LLC in Arkansas, the business entity formation process is one of the first and most important hurdles. This step can beterri ...

 One of the most important elements of starting a business in Arkansas is making sure you have all the requisite licenses and permits.
 The requirements vary by state, some of which have as many as 300 different licenses and permits.

 This article is too short to list them all, but it’s crucial that you’re aware of which ones your business needs and that you follow the steps for application and put your business on the road to success.

-In Arkansas, LLCs need certain licenses and permits to legally operate as a business.
+In Arkansas, businesses need certain licenses and permits to legally operate as a business.
 The regulatory hurdles required vary depending on the type of business, its location, and the products and services offered.